sretcher/chi-squared-speech/README.md

 ![summary](distribution-speech.png)

 The above table gives us the summary statistics of our dataset.
 If we square the standard deviation, we get our sample variance which is 3999.666.
-Since we are assuming the population is normally distributed and we have a random sample, the sampling distribution of sample variance
+Since we are assuming the population is normally distributed and we have a random sample, the sampling distribution of the sample variance and our test statistic will have a chi-square distribution.
+Using the formula χ2=(n−1)s^2/σ^2, our test statistic is equal to 77.7712.